 At almost 5 years sober I’m still a doer.
 Much more so actually and happily so!
-But it took some time for me to learn how to balance what needs to be done and what I want to do against unrealistic expectations and assumptions of what everyone needs.
-Now I do what is essential and then enjoy doing what I want to do.
-I have also learned how to actively delegate to others in my family.
-I’ve also learned how to shut down and how to relax without getting blasted by alcohol.
+But it took some time for me to learn how to balance what needs to be done, and what I want to do, against unrealistic expectations and assumptions of what everyone else needs from me.
+Alcohol-free me does what is essential and then enjoys doing what I want to do.
+I have learned how to actively delegate to others in my family and how to shut down and relax without getting blasted by alcohol.
 I’ve learned how to respond to what I feel and what I need rather than numbing it out.

 But I had to learn those things.
 Learning self-care and establishing routines that have made it possible for me to say sober and revel in my alcohol-free life took time and focus.

-But everything starts at the beginning and this is where I began
+Everything starts at the beginning and this is where I began…

 A couple of things made it possible for me to stay sober and functional in the first weeks :